GoogleCloudPlatform/document-ai-samples/DocAI Incubator Tools/README.md

 GCP Doc AI experienced team members also suggests the best practices to get best out of the product for the given business case.

 **Tools**
-This Folder will have various documents and code snippets which is made for the benefit of customer.
+This Folder will have various documents and code snippets which is made for the benefit of Doc AI users.

 1.  **File name:** DocAI PAI Best Practices Guide v1.0 - External.pdf